-ANCOVA) was used for the main analyses.
-In this analysis, the outcome measure at 12 months was the dependent variable and the corresponding measure at baseline was the independent variable together with the grouping variable.
-In multiple regression analysis, the coefficient of the grouping variable indicates the average difference between the groups following intervention.
+SPSS 15.0 was used for statistical analyses (SPSS V13, SPSS, Inc., Chicago ILL).
+Multiple regression analysis (or ANCOVA) was used for the main analyses.
+In this analysis the outcome measure at 12 months was the dependent variable and the corresponding measure at baseline was the independent variable together with the grouping variable.
+In multiple regression analysis the coefficient of the grouping variable indicates the average difference between the groups following intervention.
 The average difference can be corrected for potential confounders by including them in the multiple regression as additional independent variables.
-The multiple regression has the advantage of being unaffected by the baseline differences [17].
-We first tested for differences between randomised arms of the study (intention-to-treat analysis) and then compared homes where action was carried out with homes where no action was implemented (pragmatic analysis).
-The average differences in health status scores were adjusted for demographic and clinical variables previously identified as significant covariates [11].
-These were age, levels of PM2.5 in the home and % predicted forced expiratory volume in 1 sec (FEV1) and forced vital capacity (FVC).
-As FEV1 and FVC were highly correlated (r=0.61, p<0.001), only predicted FEV1 was used.
+The multiple regression has the advantage of being unaffected by the baseline differences17.
+We first tested for differences between randomized arms of the study (intention to treat analysis) and then compared homes where action was carried out with homes where no action was implemented (pragmatic analysis).
+The average differences in health status scores were adjusted for demographic and clinical variables previously identified as significant covariates11.
+These were: age, levels of PM{2.5} in the home and % predicted FEV1 and FVC.
+As FEV1 and FVC were highly correlated (r=0.61, p<0.001) only predicted FEV1 was used.